Welcome to SINephile 🎬

 Cinema DEFCON

-Because how we watch is changing fast—and not always for the better.
+Because how we watch is changing fast — and not always for the better.

 PICK YOUR POISON

-From prestige pulp to messy masterpieces.
+From prestige Oscar-bait to messy masterpieces.

-Short guides to genres, movements and the art of cinema.
+Short guides to genres, movements, and the art of cinema.

 A cinephile DNA test.
 No apologies.